tsnellgrove/dark_castle3/doc/to_do.md

 - randomize description of Burt shown during 'inventory'
 - convert words like 'look' to 2word in interp(), rather than cmd(), if possible

+*-- ARCHITECTURE --*
+- What would a decoupled, micro=services based DC look like?
+What are the consumers / providers?

 *** Long-term Pondering ***